Hertford Theatre - FAQs

-We will be providing two separate spaces for community use and hire as well as the new studio theatre.
-The development of the main auditorium and studio also mean that we will be able to deliver these community spaces offline, unaffected by the internal programme, meaning that hirers will be able to use these spaces, uninterrupted throughout the year.
+We will be providing two separate spaces for community use and hire.
+The development of the main auditorium also means that we will be able to deliver these community spaces offline, unaffected by the internal programme, meaning that hirers will be able to use these spaces, uninterrupted throughout the year.

-Funding of £19.9mn has been agreed to cover the cost of the new Theatre.
-One of the key aims of the project is to ensure that, in the long-term, the Theatre becomes economically self-sufficient.
+Funding of £24m was agreed at Full Council in March 2022 to cover the cost of the new theatre.
+One of the key aims of the project is to ensure that, in the long-term, the theatre becomes economically self-sufficient.

-Considerable work has been done to understand the demand for the new and improved services that the new Theatre will provide.
-This work demonstrates that there will be a good return on investment and that the Theatre will be able to move from the current position, of receiving a subsidy from the Council, to one of producing a surplus, becoming a self-sustaining operation and providing a legacy income for the Council.
-We also expect the new offer to contribute positively to both the day and night time wider economy in Hertford.
+Considerable work has been done to understand the demand for the new and improved services that the new theatre will provide.
+This work demonstrates that there will be a good return on investment and that the theatre will be able to move from the current position, of receiving a subsidy from the Council, to one of producing a surplus, becoming a self-sustaining operation and providing a legacy income for the Council.
+We also expect the new offer to contribute positively to both the day and nigh-time wider economy in Hertford.

 Some prices will increase to reflect the new and improved offer – though we will always make sure the price increases are as low as possible and always in line with other market offers.
 Because we will be able to offer dynamic pricing, some prices will also go down, for example, for certain performances at certain times of day.
 We want to ensure that Hertford Theatre remains competitive and financially accessible for all members of the community.